 Gastroenterology is the field of medicine that addresses the digestive system and its related organs.
 The gastrointestinal (GI) system includes the intestines, liver, pancreas, gallbladder, stomach and esophagus.
 Physicians in this field are called gastroenterologists.
-Gastrointestinal doctors go through specialized medical education.
+Gastroenterologists go through specialized medical education.

-Your internal medicine physician may refer you to a gastrointestinal doctor if you are experiencing certain symptoms or conditions including:
+Your internal medicine physician may refer you to a gastroenterologists if you are experiencing certain symptoms or conditions including:

 - Abdominal pain

 - Nausea and vomiting

 - Inflammatory bowel disease